AbsoluteVirtueXI/Rust-vs-Go/echo/README.md

 # echo

-Print back the command the arguments passed to the echo binary.
+Print back to the console the arguments passed to the echo binary.